 - Eastern grey squirrels can cause damage to homes and gardens by digging up lawns, eating garden plants, removing housing materials, nesting in roofs or attics, depleting nut trees, and removing bark from trees.

-- They are a threat to native species because they can transfer disease to red squirrels, compete with native birds for tree cavities and bird feeders, and eat bird eggs and nestlings.
+- They may pose a threat to native species because they have the potential to act as a vector for disease, compete with native birds for tree cavities and bird feeders, and eat bird eggs and nestlings.

 Do eastern grey squirrels displace native red squirrels?